Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/halo.rst

 Seed
    Specifies an offset in the flare seed table Subflares
-   Sets the number of subflares
+   Sets the number of subflares.
 Subsize
-   Sets the dimensions of the subflares, dots, and circles
+   Sets the dimensions of the subflares, dots, and circles.

 Lens Flares